5/8/2025

 Analyst, Freedom Capital Markets

-OK, thank you.
+Okay, thank you.
 And just a quick one for Brian.
-Maybe I missed it because I missed the call.
-But are there any financial issues from the ransomware attack you reported a month ago?
+Maybe I missed it because I missed the start of the call, but are there any sort of financial issues from the ransomware attack you reported a month ago?

 speaker